sewaneedata/TN-disenfranchisement-2024/README.md

     - remotes
     - sjPlot
     - rnaturalearthhires
-6. Create a folder on your computer for data.

-7. Access our datasets [here]() and download them to your data folder.
-      1. For some datasets, our team did prep work in Excel.
-This allowed us to webscrape (automatically convert data from websites into manipulateable datasets) and quickly reformat data.
-We then renamed and cleaned the data in .csvs files.
-You can find these cleaned csvs files with the rest of our datasets in our data folder.
-      2. You may need a census api key (request one [here](https://api.census.gov/data/key_signup.html)) to access the census data.
-Then, learn more about using your api key with the tidycensus package [here](https://walker-data.com/census-r/an-introduction-to-tidycensus.html).

 ### Project Organization
   - We created a dedicated folder for our project.
 Within this folder, we organize subfolders for data (data/), scripts (scripts/),and documentation.